Federated Generation of Synthetic RNA-seq Data: Introduction

 \textit{In this paper we present a method for training privacy-preserving synthetic RNA sequencing (RNA-seq) data generators in federated settings.} Our approach adopts cryptographic techniques based on secure multiparty computation (MPC) \cite{CDN2015} to support a federated training process in which each data holder encrypts their data on site before sending it as input.
 MPC servers perform training operations on the input data while it stays encrypted, thus providing \textit{input privacy}.
 Furthermore, we use differential privacy (DP) \cite{dwork2014algorithmic} to provide formal, individual-level privacy guarantees for the released synthetic data, thus providing \textit{output privacy}.

-The heart of our solution is an MPC-protocol for Private-PGM.
-Private-PGM is a marginal-based SDG algorithm that learns a probabilisitic graphical model (PGM) from marginal probability distributions estimated on (a discretized version of) the real data, and subsequently samples from the model to generate synthetic data \cite{mckenna2019graphical}.
+The heart of our solution are MPC-protocols to run Private-PGM in a federated setting.
+Private-PGM is a marginal-based SDG algorithm that learns a probabilistic graphical model (PGM) from marginal probability distributions estimated on (a discretized version of) the real data, and subsequently samples from the model to generate synthetic data \cite{mckenna2019graphical}.
 Private-PGM offers formal DP guarantees by perturbing the estimated marginals with noise.
 It has been shown to work well for generation of synthetic bulk RNA-seq data in \textit{centralized} settings, i.e., where all the real data resides with one data holder \cite{chen2024towards, menziessynthetic__camda}.
-Our extension of Private-PGM to federated settings consists of cryptographic protocols for quantile binning and estimating marginal probability distributions over the combined data of the data custiodians while it remains encrypted.
-To this end, we draw inspiration from MPC protocols in the \texttt{CaPS} framework previously proposed by Pentyala et al.~\cite{pentyala2024caps} for the marginal-based SDG algorithms MWEM-PGM and AIM \cite{mckenna2019graphical,mckenna2022aim}.
+Our extension of Private-PGM to federated settings consists of cryptographic protocols for quantile binning and estimating marginal probability distributions over the combined data of the data custodians while it remains encrypted.
+To this end, we draw inspiration from MPC protocols in the \texttt{CaPS} framework previously proposed by Pentyala et al.~\cite{pentyala2024caps} for the marginal-based SDG algorithms MWEM-PGM and AIM \cite{mckenna2019graphical, mckenna2022aim}.
 We found, however, that a straightforward implementation of these MPC protocols for Private-PGM does not scale well with the high dimensionality of RNA-seq data.
 Different from Fu et al., who recently proposed to address the inefficiencies of \texttt{CaPS} by optimizing secure sort-and-count operations \cite{towardsfu2025}, we replace iterative ``per sample per gene'' computations by one dot product over a vector of all samples per gene.
 Using a variety of TCGA and leukemia datasets, we demonstrate that our approach for federated synthetic RNA-seq data generation can produce synthetic data in as little as a few minutes, depending on the MPC scheme, with a level of quality that is at par with the centralized setting.